Y

 Zone character

-Each zone tunes cover density, verticality, and sightlines — red rewards aggression, white rewards patience.
-The zones force rotation, not camping.
+Each zone tunes cover density, verticality, and sightlines.
+Red rewards aggression, white rewards patience.
+The zones force rotation over camping.

 Vertical level design

-Vertical play — rocket jumps and grapple routes
+Vertical play with rocket jumps and grapple routes

 Verticality